-Beartrap Lake was slightly turbid in 2007.
-During the summer, light penetrated to an average ~25% of the total lake depth (average Secchi disk depth of 2.5 m; Table 1).
-Water clarity decreased from June to July, as particles became suspended in the water column following spring runoff into the lake.
-The Secchi disk depth was lowest in July (Secchi depth = 1.5 m) when algal production was rapidly increasing (Figure 4) and suspended particles were likely high.
-Algae consumed suspended particles and as algal biomass peaked in August, water again began to clear.
-Water clarity during August (Secchi depth = 2.3 m) was nearly the same as in June (Secchi depth = 2.8 m).
-Maximum water clarity was observed in September (Secchi disk depth = 3.5 m).
+Beartrap Lake was slightly turbid in 2008.
+During the summer, light penetrated to an average $\sim 30\%$ of the total lake depth (average Secchi disk depth of 3.3 m; Table 1).
+Water clarity decreased significantly from June to July, as particles became suspended in the water column following spring runoff into the lake.
+The Secchi disk depth was lowest in early August (Secchi depth = 2.5 m) when algal production was rapidly increasing (Figure 4) and suspended particles were likely high.
+Algae consumed suspended particles, and as algal biomass peaked in late August, water again began to clear.
+Water clarity during late August (Secchi depth = 3.75 m) was nearly the same as in September (Secchi depth = 3.5 m).
+Maximum water clarity was observed in June (Secchi disk depth = 7.5 m).
 During September, suspended solids were removed from the water column via algal consumption or settling.
 Algal die-off and settling increased water clarity in September.